 The aim of the first three years in the Senior School is to provide a broad academic foundation which will stretch and challenge all students as well as prepare them for the subjects that they will go on to take at (I)GCSE and later at A Level.

-All girls normally study English, Mathematics, Biology, Chemistry, Physics, French, German, Spanish, Religious Education, Geography, History, Music, Drama, Art, Food Technology, Physical Education and ICT.
+All girls normally study English, Mathematics, Biology, Chemistry, Physics, French, German, Spanish, Religious Education, Geography, History, Music, Drama, Art, Food Technology, Physical Education and Computing.
 They also have one lesson a week of PSHE (Personal, Social and Health Education).

 Key Stage 4 Curriculum